 The percent of establishments in each industry category can be seen in Figure 2.3.
 The service and public administration industry accounts for 47% of the businesses in the state.
-These businesses include offices, hotels,
+These businesses include offices, hotels, lodgings and health services.

-2 FHWA Office of Highway Policy Information, 2022.
-Available at: https://www.fhwa.dot.gov/policyinformation/statistics/2020/mv1.cfm lodgings and health services.
 Freight products for this industry include finished goods such as office and other supplies, food, linens, pharmaceuticals and medical devices, and other consumer goods.
 These businesses play a key role in the movement of vehicles but have a small weight of freight movement associated with them.
 When looking at the remaining categories, by number of industry locations in the state, the top industries are retail trade (18%), finance/insurance/real estate (13%) and construction (10%).
-Real estate includes anything moved by real estate offices, agents or brokers.3 This also includes the movement of goods to and from mini-warehouses and self-storage4.
+Real estate includes anything moved by real estate offices, agents or brokers.
+This also includes the movement of goods to and from mini-warehouses and self-storage.